-Anytime you need orthopedic surgery, have an injury, or get diagnosed with a chronic joint condition (like arthritis), you probably need to go through physical therapy.
+Anytime you need an orthopedic surgery Miami, have an injury, or get diagnosed with a chronic joint condition (like arthritis), you probably need to go through physical therapy.
 Miami’s leading orthopedic surgeon, Cesar E. Ceballos, MD, helps customize a physical therapy rehabilitation plan of treatment based on your condition.
-Because you can see both your orthopedic surgeon and your physical therapist under one roof at OrthoMiami, you get a signature treatment that’s above and beyond traditional rehab plans.
+Because you can see both your orthopedic surgeon Miami and your physical therapist under one roof at OrthoMiami, you get a signature treatment that’s above and beyond traditional rehab plans.
 You can go through physical therapy at OrthoMiami even if you’ve been treated elsewhere.
 Call or book a consultation online to get started with your rehabilitation.

 It depends on the severity of your injury and whether you need surgery.
 Dr. Ceballos generally gets you started with two to three physical therapy sessions weekly.
 For minor injuries, you may finish up your physical therapy in less than a month.
 But for major injuries or reconstructive surgeries, it’s typical to need physical therapy sessions several times a week for up to six months or more.

-Generally patients start with static (passive) exercises after orthopedic surgery.
+Generally patients start with static (passive) exercises after Miami orthopedic surgery.
 Your physical therapist does the movements for you while you relax.
 These exercises help with mobility and blood flow, but don’t typically cause you any pain while your body recovers.

 Once you’re cleared, you gradually start working on muscle-building exercises, while gently working on flexibility and joint mobility.
 Each week, you learn new exercises or add more weight to the exercises you’ve already learned.

 What types of treatments do I go through at physical therapy?

 Physical activity is a big part of physical therapy, although you also go through additional types of recovery treatments.
 Your sessions can include: